 The Startup Class (aka, ENTP 1010) is a fourteen week course-plus-experience designed to provide students with not only the basic tools and vocabulary of new ventures, but also a sense of the challenges encountered across the lifecycle of a new venture—from idea to exit, including failure.
-The course, by way of online (Zoom) case discussions, guest speakers, and mentored workshops introduce students to a broad range of issues faced by founders and funders of both for-profit and non-profit ventures.
+The course leverages case discussions, guest speakers, and mentored workshops to introduce students to a broad range of issues faced by founders and funders of both for-profit and non-profit ventures.

 The Startup class is open to first- and second-year students at U.Va., regardless of major or School.
 Registration by other UVA students is only by way of instructor permission and space permitting.
 The course also provides an introduction to and is required before applying to the Entrepreneurship Minor at U.Va.

-Importantly, students are expected—or at least highly encouraged—to complete assigned readings and viewings before arriving for each zoom class session.
+Importantly, students are expected—or at least highly encouraged—to complete assigned readings and viewings before arriving for each class session.
 We then engage with these topics and tools during class discussions and workshops.
 If you do not find this sort of "flipped" class design desirable, then the Startup class will not be for you.

 The rest of this page will provide details on course Faculty and their Office Hours, Required Readings and Case Studies, Supplemental Readings, further Background on the course, the McIntire Honor Statement, and the McIntire Wellbeing Statement.

 Bevin Etienne.
 Assistant Professor, McIntire School of Commerce

 Chip Ransler.
 Assistant Professor, McIntire School of Commerce